 We are New Mexico’s largest food pantry.
 More and more of Albuquerque’s working poor are struggling to feed themselves and their families.
 Money is tight for everyone, but one illness, a reduction of work hours, or any setback can leave a family wondering where their next meal is coming from.
 We provide FREE food to people who are struggling.
 We are in constant need of donations of money and food.
 We rely entirely on donations and volunteers in our mission.

 Pet Food Pantry

-Every third Friday of the month, you can request to receive free pet food from our Pet Food Pantry sponsored by VCA Charities.
+Every Friday you can request to receive free pet food from our Pet Food Pantry!
+Every third Friday of the month is sponsored by VCA Charities.
 You may receive food on the same day, as well, if you have not already received it that month.